ichelash/maint/README.md

 ## How to install

-Simply download the index.html, modify its content, and copy it to your desired path.
+Simply download the index.html, modify its content, and copy it to your desired path.(e.g public_html) folder